DSSGxUK/s23_deforestation_exp/generate_jnr/README.md

 ## Points to note

-- The script requires a lot of compute and will take about 30 hours on a high memory node on a sigle CPU with 48 cores if you're running for the whole of Brazil.
+- The script requires a lot of compute and will take about 30 hours on a high memory node on a single CPU with 48 cores if you're running for the whole of Brazil.
 Hence, it is better to schedule it on a cluster.
 The job file for the same has also been provided and can be run as follows:

   ```bash
   sbatch job.exp